Kitware/VTK/Rendering/WebGPU/README.md

 - Git
 - tools for building VTK

-This module uses Dawn's C++ WebGPU implementation on desktop and the `emdawnwebgpu` subcomponent for wasm.
-You can either build Dawn from scratch or download pre-built releases for your machine from [kitware:utils/ci-utilities/dawn-v20250621.085109-20250630.1](https://gitlab.kitware.com/utils/ci-utilities/-/releases/dawn%2Fv20250621.085109-20250630.1)
+This module uses Dawn's C++ WebGPU implementation on desktop and the `emdawnwebgpu` subcomponent for wasm (automatically fetched by emscripten with `--use-port=emdawnwebgpu` flag)

 #### Cloning and Building Dawn